The Normans were descendants of Vikings who settled in Frankish territories of modern-day Normandy in the early 10th century.

 The Norman conquest of Scotland began right in the days of William The Conqueror.
-After William conquered England, one of the contestants of the English throne, Edgar Atheling, fled to Scotland.
+After William conquered England, one of the contestants for the English throne, Edgar Atheling, fled to Scotland.

 Following the conquest of England, Norman barons sought to secure the kingdom’s frontiers against the Welsh.
 They mostly confined their hold by the Welsh Marches in the south of Wales and didn’t proceed.

-This changed during the reign of William II of England who led a large-scale Norman invasion into Wales between 1081 and 1094.
-This was short-lived as Welsh regained most of the territory by 1101, largely thanks to help from Danes.
+This changed during the reign of William II of England who led a large-scale Norman invasion of Wales between 1081 and 1094.
+This was short-lived as Welsh regained most of the territory by 1101, largely thanks to help from the Danes.

 Henry I reasserted English control over Wales by persuading Welsh princes into declaring loyalty to him and building a large number of Norman castles in Wales.